hmaddocks/omnifocus-mcp/README.md

 # omnifocus-mcp (Ruby)

-`omnifocus-mcp` is a Ruby MCP server that lets LLM clients (Claude Desktop, MCP Inspector, etc.) work with OmniFocus on macOS over stdio.
+`omnifocus-mcp` is a Ruby MCP server that lets LLM clients (Claude Code / Desktop, Cursor, Zed, etc.) work with OmniFocus on macOS over stdio.
 It exposes tools and resources for creating, editing, removing, querying, and reporting on OmniFocus tasks, projects, perspectives, and tags.